pulstudio/custom-api-integration-manager/README.md

 ## Getting Started

-This project is currently in development.
-Stay tuned for updates and installation instructions.
+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Set up your Supabase project and update the `.env.local` file with your credentials
+4. Set up your Stripe account and update the `.env.local` file with your Stripe keys
+5. Run the development server: `npm run dev`

 ## Contributing

 We welcome contributions!
-Please see our contributing guidelines (coming soon) for more information on how to get involved.
+Please see our contributing guidelines for more information on how to get involved.

 ## License